tcemmene/python-dev-container/readme.md

 	![Open VSCode Terminal](/docs/imgs/open_terminal_vscode.png)

 2. Execute the `pip` command:

 	```bash
 	pip install matplotlib
 	```

 	![Pip Install Package](/docs/imgs/pip_install.png)

-3. For keeping the `requirements.txt` updated, execute now following command in the terminal (1):
+3. For keeping the `requirements.txt` updated, execute now following command in the terminal:

 	```bash
 	pip freeze > requirements.txt
 	```

+	Hint:
+	- You also need to do always this BEFORE the container is stopped, otherwise the installed packages need to be installed again.

 	![Update Requirements](/docs/imgs/update_requirements.png)

-	Hint:
-	- You also need to do always this before the container is stopped, otherwise the installed packages need to be installed again.

 4. The updated packages are now listed in `requirements.txt` and will be installed when recreating the container.
 	Hint if using git: